omunite215/NPTEL-Programming-in-Java-Ultimate-Guide/README.md

-# NPTEL-Programming-in-Java
+# NPTEL-Programming-in-Java Assignment Solutions with Explanations and Course Guide
 ### This Repository has the ultimate guide to crack the exam of Programming in Java Course taught by Prof.Debasis Samanta Sir from I.I.T(Indian Institute of Technology) Kharagpur
 ### This will help you practice Java from basics to advanced.
 ### I am working on this since a week and I am sharing all my codes I did during preparation of Exam and my learning process.

-# You need to understand these concepts first before solving assignments weekwise:
+## You need to understand these concepts first before solving assignments weekwise:
 ### Week 1 => Basic Concepts.
 ### Week 2 => Methods, Functions and Encapsulation.
 ### Week 3 => Access Specifiers, Static scope, Info Hiding.